 If you're starting out on your journey with two wheels, this is likely to be the one you're considering.
 Likewise, if you want a reliable commuter or a winter bike you can trust through the seasons, it's a good bet.

 The geometry is designed to feel fast and fun, but with a high enough stack, short enough reach and long enough wheelbase that stability and comfort are well taken care of, too.

-The Giant Defy is the brand's endurance road bike.The aim of the game in its creation was to offer a comfortable ride that can be enjoyed all day long, whilst still offering handling that feels fast and enough stiffness to provide quick acceleration.
+The Giant Defy is the brand's endurance road bike.The aim of the game in its creation was to offer a comfortable ride that can be enjoyed all day long - even in the toughest of professional one-day classics - whilst still offering handling that feels fast and enough stiffness to provide quick acceleration.